-Approximately 30% of all FAFSAs received by USA each year will be selected by the Federal Processor for a process of review called verification.
+Approximately 30% of all FAFSAs received by USA each year are selected by the Department of Education for a process of review called verification.

-When a FAFSA is submitted, the Federal Processor performs database matches by comparing application data with the Social Security Administration, Immigration and Naturalization Service, Selective Service System, National Student Loan Data System, and others.
+When a FAFSA is submitted, the Department of Education performs database matches by comparing application data with the Social Security Administration, Immigration and Naturalization Service, Selective Service System, National Student Loan Data System, and others.
 Depending on the outcome of these database matches, a student may be required to submit additional documentation to USA for a process called verification.
 Verification is a review process which requires documentation of select data elements of a student's FAFSA.
 In this review, the financial aid staff compares the FAFSA with information provided in the required verification documents.

 The Office of Financial Aid will make corrections to the FAFSA, if necessary, as a result of verification.
-Students will be notified by the Federal Processor and/or our office either with a corrected FAFSA or a revised aid offer notification.
+Students will be notified by the Department of Education and/or our office either with a corrected FAFSA or a revised aid offer notification.
 A FAFSA that is completed correctly will not require corrections.